 It’s a pleasure to serve this innovative market and I'm excited to see more successes come from these companies as we continue to battle this global pandemic.

-If you are interested in discussing any of the points raised in this article or would like to speak to us about CM Life Science's recruitment offering in the lab services space, please email me at Layton.Chapman@lifesci-cm.com.
+If you are interested in discussing any of the points raised in this article or would like to speak to me about CM Life Science's recruitment offering in the lab services space, please email me at Layton.Chapman@lifesci-cm.com.